Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

 > .\4-vnet-peerings.ps1
 > ```

+You secured a lot of stuff in the previous exercises, but there's still a lot of work to do.
+Let's get to it!

+We would like restrict data exfiltration of the HR data.
+That means controlling the traffic between the virtual network and the internet.
+We'll do that by setting up a firewall to route all outgoing traffic through.

 ## Firewall

 Set up [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) - not the basic SKU - in the virtual network in the **hub location**.